lsst-ts/observatory-ops-docs/Operational-Procedures/Main-Telescope/comcam-cooldown.rst

 ..
-This is the label that can be used as for cross referencing in the given area
-.. _ComCam-cooldown:
+Review the README in this procedure's directory on instructions to contribute.
 ..
-Primary Author
-.. add your name between the *'s below
+Static objects, such as figures, should be stored in the _static directory.
+Review the _static/README in this procedure's directory on instructions to contribute.
+..
+Do not remove the comments that describe each section.
+They are included to provide guidance to contributors.
+..
+Do not remove other content provided in the templates, such as a section.
+Instead, comment out the content and include comments to explain the situation.
+For example:
+	- If a section within the template is not needed, comment out the section title and label reference.
+Include a comment explaining why this is not required.
+    - If a file cannot include a title (surrounded by ampersands (#)), comment out the title from the template and include a comment explaining why this is implemented (in addition to applying the ``title`` directive).

+..
+Include one Primary Author and list of Contributors (comma separated) between the asterisks (*):
 .. |author| replace:: *Brian Stalder*
 ..
-If making contribution, add your name between *'s below (first person will have to add the **'s.
+If there are no contributors, write "none" between the asterisks.
+Do not remove the substitution.
+.. |contributors| replace:: *List-of-contributors*

 ..
+This is the label that can be used as for cross referencing this procedure.
-Names should be separated by commas.
+..
+Recommended format is "Directory Name"-"Title Name"  -- Spaces should be replaced by hyphens.
-.. |contributors| replace:: *temporary replace statement*
+.. _Main-Telescope-ComCam-Cooldown:
+..
+Each section should includes a label for cross referencing to a given area.
+..
+Recommended format for all labels is "Title Name"-"Section Name" -- Spaces should be replaced by hyphens.
+..
+To reference a label that isn't associated with an reST object such as a title or figure, you must include the link an explicit title using the syntax :ref:`link text <label-name>`.
+..
+An error will alert you of identical labels during the build process.

 ##############################
 ComCam Cooldown (CCS-specific)
 ##############################

 .. note::
     This is a procedure document that is in a state of continuing development while ComCam is being integrated with the other observatory subsystems and not expected to be needed once in steady-state observations.
 It is expected that these procedures will only be needed as reference by expert engineers and scientists.

+.. _ComCam-Cooldown-Overview:

 Overview
 ^^^^^^^^

+..
+This section should provide a brief, top-level description of the procedure's purpose and utilization.
+Consider including the expected user and when the procedure will be performed.

 This procedure describes the starting up and cooling down of the ComCam cryostat.

+.. _ComCam-Cooldown-Prerequisites:

 Prerequisites
 ^^^^^^^^^^^^^

+..
+This section should provide simple overview of prerequisites before executing the procedure; for example, state of equipment, telescope or seeing conditions or notifications prior to execution.
+..
+It is preferred to include them as a bulleted or enumerated list.
+..
+Do not include actions in this section.
+Any action by the user should be included at the beginning of the Procedure section below.
+For example: Do not include "Notify specified SLACK channel.
+Confirmation is not required."
+Instead, include this statement as the first step of the procedure, and include "Notification to specified SLACK channel." in the Prerequisites section.
+..
+If there is a different procedure that is critical before execution, carefully consider if it should be linked within this section or as part of the Procedure section below (or both).

 - Quadbox is connected to 3-phase power, all breakers are open and the PLC protection is active.
 - All ComCam servers are booted and running the applicable CCS subsystems.

+.. _ComCam-Cooldown-Post-Condition:

 Post-Condition
 ^^^^^^^^^^^^^^

+..
+This section should provide a simple overview of conditions or results after executing the procedure; for example, state of equipment or resulting data products.
+..
+It is preferred to include them as a bulleted or enumerated list.
+..
+Do not include actions in this section.
+Any action by the user should be included in the end of the Procedure section below.
+For example: Do not include "Verify the telescope azimuth is 0 degrees with the appropriate command."
+Instead, include this statement as the final step of the procedure, and include "Telescope is at 0 degrees." in the Post-condition section.

 - This procedure leaves ComCam in a state where it is ready to take exposures via CCS or OCS.

+.. _ComCam-Cooldown-Procedure-Steps:

 Procedure Steps
 ^^^^^^^^^^^^^^^

+..
+This section should include the procedure.
+There is no strict formatting or structure required for procedures.
+It is left to the authors to decide which format and structure is most relevant.
+..
+In the case of more complicated procedures, more sophisticated methodologies may be appropriate, such as multiple section headings or a list of linked procedures to be performed in the specified order.
+..
+For highly complicated procedures, consider breaking them into separate procedure.
+Some options are a high-level procedure with links, separating into smaller procedures or utilizing the reST ``include`` directive <https://docutils.sourceforge.io/docs/ref/rst/directives.html#include>.

+.. _ComCam-Cooldown-Power-Up-Quadbox:

 Power Up Quadbox
 -------------------------